rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	**IMPORTANT NOTE : Bonap server is required ONLY if puccini-workflow engine is used.
 Its NOT required for argo engine.**

-	 - Create three AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:
+	 - Create AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:

 	    ```sh
 	     VM1 Name: Bonap Server
          VM2 Name: ric Server
          VM3 Name: nonrtric Server
+		 VM4 Name: tickclamp Server

          Image: ubuntu-18.04
          Instance Type: t2.2xlarge